 Joyce Glasser reviews Heal the Living (April 28, 2017)

-French writer/director Katell Quillévéré’s earlier feature films, Love Like Poison and Suzanne were subtle gems, and do not quite prepare you for Heal the Living: a visual and emotional tsunami , albeit weakened by a contrived second half.
-If the film, based on Maylis de Kerangal’s 2014 novel, sounds like a spiritual medical drama, it is, but what’s more audacious, it is a procedural guide to organ donations and transplants.
+French writer/director Katell Quillévéré’s earlier feature films, Love Like Poison and Suzanne were subtle gems, and do not quite prepare you for Heal the Living: a visual and emotional tsunami, albeit weakened by a contrived second half.
+If the film, based on Maylis de Kerangal’s 2014 novel, sounds like a spiritual medical drama, it is, but what is more audacious, it is a procedural guide to organ donations and transplants.
 Sounds dry?
 You won’t see many dry eyes in the house.

 If you are reluctant to weep at so obvious a ploy, Quillévéré has you on the edge of your seat, as she deftly transfers the race against the clock technique used in popcorn thrillers to a hospital setting and the outcome of a grief-stricken couple’s decision.
 But it is in the first fifteen minutes that the director’s visuals and suspenseful foreshadowing are so brilliant they could serve as a master class.

-But the next thing we know Simon is in the van with his friends, one of whom is driving the van down an empty, straight motorway.
+But the next thing we know Simon is in the van with his friends returning from the beach, one of whom is driving it down an empty, straight motorway.
 Gradually, before our eyes, and those of the sleepy driver, the motorway begins to ripple until it transforms into the sea.

 Disoriented and incredulous Simon’s mother, Marianne (Emmanuelle Seigner, excellent) rushes to the hospital.
-When she (and we) hear that the other two boys suffered minor injuries as they were wearing seat belts, it confirms the characterisation of Simon, a teenager with everything to live for who feels he’s immortal.
+When she (and we) learn that the other two boys suffered minor injuries as they were wearing seat belts, it confirms the characterisation of Simon, a teenager with everything to live for who feels he is immortal.
 Although Marianne and her husband Vincent (Kool Shen) are separated they come together in grief and in the hope that their son, in a coma, will revive.